heyitsgarrett/heyitsgarrett.github.com/bio.md

                 also shipped <a href="https://twitter.com/heyitsgarrett/status/741390884185350144">bugs</a>, <a
                    href="https://twitter.com/SlackHQ/status/1172165133956603904">dark mode</a>, a <a
-                   href="https://twitter.com/heyitsgarrett/status/1085690889194823681">company rebrand</a>, and a lot of other code that may be holding a few rectangles together somewhere deep in the application.</p>
+                   href="https://twitter.com/heyitsgarrett/status/1085690889194823681">company rebrand</a>, and a lot of other code that may be holding a few rectangles together somewhere down deep in the application.</p>

-            <p>Over time, Slack's Accessibility team was combined with Slack Kit into the Product Systems team, which I lead
-                during my final two years with the company.</p>
+            <p>Over time, Slack's Accessibility team was combined with Slack Kit into the Product Systems team, which I lead during my final two years with the company.</p>

             <h3>2021</h3>